 In many cases, the potential return of IoT has been obvious for years, yet the investment has been too high to enable the necessary ROI.
 Over the next 5 years, expect large enterprises to lead the adoption of IoT because the larger the company, the larger the return (thus justifying the higher investment costs).
 However, the key to wide-spread adoption will be decreasing the investment side of the equation, which is being addressed in three domains: LPWANs, cheap sensors and software tools.

 LPWAN stands for low-power wide-area network and is one of many connectivity options in IoT.
 I’m narrowing the scope further to focus on LPWANs, as opposed to other connectivity options such as WiFi and Bluetooth Low Energy (BLE), because of the current technology and market landscape.
-Though ever-changing, WiFi and BLE are 1) comparatively mature technologies and 2) applicable to a specific set of use cases due to their limited range.
-Contrast that with LPWANs like LoRa and NB-IoT, which are 1) relatively new, and 2) focused on a different set of use cases.
+Though ever-changing, WiFi and BLE are 1) comparatively mature technologies and 2) applicable to a specific set of Applications due to their limited range.
+Contrast that with LPWANs like LoRa and NB-IoT, which are 1) relatively new, and 2) focused on a different set of Applications.

 “LoRa is the current market leader, but NB-IoT is growing faster and is expected to surpass LoRa by the end of 2018, after which it will maintain the leadership for the years to come.
 Together NB-IoT and LoRa already make up about 70 percent of the market today and are expected to grow their share of the market to almost 85 percent within the next 5 years”